 So what is the best way to clean your home when the coronavirus may remain alive for hours to days on surfaces?
 Here is what you can do:

-What is a “Deep Clean”?
+What is a “Deep Clean” for the Coronavirus?

 You may have heard on the news the term “deep clean”, something businesses, schools, and other places where a large number of people gather together are doing for disinfecting and cleaning for the coronavirus.